theory/explanation/README.md

 Dependencies
 ------------
-The `explain-table` extension requires PostgreSQL 9.0 or higher compiled with XML support (`--with-xml`).
+The `explanation` extension requires PostgreSQL 9.0 or higher compiled with XML support (`--with-xml`).

 Copyright and License